5 Magical Realism Books Like Piranesi

 4. The City of Brass

-This is the first book in an adult fantasy trilogy, and this takes place in the 18th century Cairo starting and following one of our main characters, Nahri.
+This is the first book in an adult fantasy trilogy, and this takes place in 18th-century Cairo, starting and following one of our main characters, Nahri.
 She can detect illness in people and has been a healer for a while.
-One day she does with ritual, and she starts speaking a language that she heard as a child, but she hasn’t heard since and ends up summoning an ancient djinn warrior and getting carried off into the djinn politics.
+One day, she does with ritual, and she starts speaking a language that she heard as a child, but she hasn’t heard since and ends up summoning an ancient djinn warrior and getting carried off into the djinn politics.
 They go to Dave Abad, the central city where all the djinn is, and everything goes there.

-The world-building is so atmospheric, magical, and deeply political, similar to Piranesi.
-The magic is very otherworldly and ethereal and very visual in many ways because many of them have this magic that is like something that you can very much see.
+The world-building is atmospheric, magical, and deeply political, similar to Piranesi.
+The magic is very otherworldly, ethereal, and visual in many ways because many have this magic that is like something you can see.
 There are two main characters that we follow.

 The City of Brass